Florent2/rails4_blank_app/README_APP.md

 * whenever you add a new model (or important attributes) please add in the seed file the creation of example instances of this model, it will make life much easier for the other developers
+* when you add a new variable in your `.env` file, make sure to add the var name in `env.example` too

 ## Deployment